 If you don’t have enough time for the full Tongass Rainforest Alaska kayak adventure, you can choose to visit just one of the basecamps for three nights.
 This shortens the tour to five days, including staging time in Petersburg.
 Call us about this option if it works better for your Alaska vacation plans!

-Day 6 & 7: The Big Creek area is a vitally important summer feeding area for humpback whales, Stellar sea lions, porpoises, harbor seals, river otters, and other marine life.
-The upland habitats support black bear, deer, moose, and even timber wolves.
-A hike in the muskeg habitat reveals an amazing array of unique flora including carnivorous plants.
-At some point we will hop in a charter boat for close encounters with the whales and porpoises and to explore areas too far to reach with the kayaks.
+- Day 6 & 7: The Big Creek area is a vitally important summer feeding area for humpback whales, Stellar sea lions, porpoises, harbor seals, river otters, and other marine life.
+The upland habitats support black bears, deer, moose, and even timber wolves.
+A hike in the muskeg habitat reveals an amazing array of unique flora, including carnivorous plants.
+At some point, we will hop in a charter boat for close encounters with the whales and porpoises and to explore areas too far to reach with the kayaks.

-Day 8: Last chance to explore the miles of pristine beach and old-growth Tongass rainforest before the float plane or charter boat arrives to return us to Petersburg this afternoon.
-The last night of our Alaska kayak tour will be spent at a hotel.
-The no-host dinner is a fine time to share stories of our vacation and bid each other farewell.
+- Day 8: Last chance to explore the miles of pristine beach and old-growth Tongass rainforest before the float plane or charter boat arrives to return us to Petersburg this afternoon.
+The last night of our Alaska kayak tour will be at a hotel.
+The no-host dinner is a fine time to share our vacation stories and bid each other farewell.

 Meeting Location: Petersburg, Alaska.